taupata with leaves polished like green leather

 - Not Threatened

+It reflects the light.
 Taupata has leaves so shiny they appear polished.
-They are thick, glossy, and bright green, catching the light like a mirror.
-The leaves are oval and leathery, arranged opposite each other along the branches.
-They are the reason for the common name – mirror plant, shining in the sun.
+They are thick, glossy, and bright green.
+They catch the light like a mirror.
+The leaves are oval and leathery.
+They arrange opposite each other along the branches.
+They are the reason for the common name.
+Mirror plant.
+Shining in the sun.
 A tree that reflects the light.

 A tree of the coast.
-Taupata grows on exposed coastal cliffs, on sand dunes, on rocky shores.
-It is extremely hardy, tolerating salt spray, wind, and drought.
-The leaves are tough, the branches are flexible, the roots hold the sand.
-It is often the only tree on the cliff, the only green against the grey rock.
+Taupata grows on exposed coastal cliffs, on sand dunes, and on rocky shores.
+It is extremely hardy.
+It tolerates salt spray, wind, and drought.
+The leaves are tough.
+The branches are flexible.
+The roots hold the sand.
+It is often the only tree on the cliff.
+The only green against the grey rock.
 A tree that grows where others cannot.

-The flowers are small and inconspicuous, followed by orange-red berries.
-The berries are eaten by birds, which spread the seeds along the coast.
-The tree is often planted as a hedge in coastal gardens because it thrives where other plants fail.
+The flowers are small and inconspicuous.
+They are followed by orange-red berries.
+The berries are eaten by birds.
+The birds spread the seeds along the coast.
+The tree is often planted as a hedge in coastal gardens.
+It thrives where other plants fail.
 A tree that makes a good fence.

 The cliff is exposed.
 The wind blows.
-The taupata shines, leaves glossy and bright, branches bending but not breaking.
+The taupata shines.
+Leaves are glossy and bright.
+Branches bend but do not break.
 The salt spray coats its leaves.
 The tree does not complain.

 It has been here for thousands of years.
 It will be here when the wind stops blowing.
 Which is never.